Six frame builders have exhibited at every show. These are, in alphabetical order:

 A visit by the 7-Eleven team to his home town in 1985 inspired 12 year-old Mike DeSalvo to get a job at the local bike shop.
 That was the beginning of his career.
 He took frame building classes at the United Bicycle Institute (UBI) in 1991, and graduated from there to become a bike/ski bum in Colorado.
 During the late ‘90s he returned to the UBI as a teacher, and in 1999 DeSalvo began to practice what he preached in building his first frame.
 In 2001 a serious hobby became a fulltime job, and DeSalvo now builds about 120 frames a year.
 Known as one of ‘the next wave’ of builders, DeSalvo has made frames for some of ‘the next wave’ of cycling champions, including Barry Wicks and Carl Decker.

 2006: 3rd place Titanium frame

 2005: 1st place TIG welded frame

-Don Walker’s passion for cycling started when he took up racing on the road at age 14, and a year later on the track at Hellyer Park Velodrome in San Jose, California.
-Years later, now an aircraft mechanic, inspiration struck Walker when he was having a frame repaired. using his skill set as an aircraft mechanic and his knowledge of racing at Cat 2 level, Don set out to make precise, refined bicycles designed to withstand the rigors of road and track racing.
-Walker’s passion has helped riders of all levels to realize their potential and their dreams.
-Over the years, Walker’s frames have won district, state, national and international competitions, including a silver medal in the 1994 Commonwealth Games by Shaun Wallace of Great Britain.
-In 2005 Don founded the North American Handmade Bicycle Show and has remained its director since.
+Don Walker’s passion for cycling started at age 14 when he took up racing on the road, and then on the track at Hellyer Park Velodrome in California.
+Years later, as an aircraft mechanic, inspiration struck Walker while having a frame repaired and he took his oxy torch to bicycle tubing.
+Using his aerospace skills and a knowledge of racing at Cat 2 level, Don set out to make precise, refined bicycles designed to withstand the rigors of road and track racing.
+Walker’s passion has helped riders of all levels realize their potential and their dreams.
+Over the years, his frames have been ridden to district, national and international events, including a silver medal in the 1994 Commonwealth Games by Shaun Wallace of Great Britain.
+In 2005 Don founded the North American Handmade Bicycle Show and continues as its president.

 2005: Best Tandem Frame